 I’m starting to despair.
-As always, we complained, ranted and went back to sleep.
-Perhaps it is the shock and the years of neglect, but our anger, angst, and disappointment over the deaths seem to be fizzling out.
+As usual, we complained, ranted and went back to sleep.
+Perhaps it is the shock and the years of neglect, but our anger and disappointment over the deaths have fizzled out.
 We have returned to our usual ways of dealing with our government’s neglect – our ‘fa ma nyame’ ways.
 We have handed the deaths to God.

 Although I do not know my bible so well, I know God doesn’t perform foolish miracles.
 God will not come and demand accountability for the deaths.
 We can pray all want, the Odaw river will not magically become dredged.
 No amount of prayers or kindness to the displaced will keep us safe next time.

 Accra has been flooding since the 60s.
 The topography of the area makes it flood prone.
 So are many cities in the world.
-In most places, city authorities use innovative tools to manage the water and save lives.
+In most places, city authorities use innovative tools to manage water and keep residents safe.
 Not prayers.

 It’s evident from the government’s deceit with the Conti project that our lives do not matter to them.
 President Mahama cut the sod for the Conti project in 2014 knowing the money for the project was not ready.
 The project was supposed to transform the sewage system, get the Odaw River, Korle Lagoon dredged and storm drains and gutters desilted and perhaps, covered to prevent dumping.
 For three years, we had been told the Conti project would end the perennial flooding of the city.

-When Mohammed Bouazizi set himself alight Tunisia, the people in the region seized it to push for change, yes, they provided food for his family but didn’t go to sleep afterward!
+When Mohammed Bouazizi set himself alight Tunisia, the people in the region seized it to push for change, yes, they provided food for his family but they didn’t go to sleep afterwards!

 Let’s not waste this moment.